Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The list should display a maximum of six recipes

 ### Tasks:
-- [x] Amend RecipeList class view to add queryset for most liked recipes
+- &check; Amend RecipeList class view to add queryset for most liked recipes
-- [x] Add most popular recipes section with loop logic, content and styling to index template
+- &check; Add most popular recipes section with loop logic, content and styling to index template
-- [x] Test functionality
+- &check; Test functionality

 24. As an **administrator** I can **post a recipe in the admin area** so that **I can add my own recipe posts**